Skip to content

 export DOCLING_SERVE_API_KEY="my-key" # optional

 Precedence: CLI flag > config.yaml / PipelineConfig > environment variable.
-The API key is never written to metadata.json.
+The API key and custom headers are never written to metadata.json.

 How It Works

-3. The response is parsed back into a DoclingDocument, and the pipeline continues exactly as with local conversion (including chunks.json, DocLang export, and provenance).
+3. The DoclingDocument JSON result (to_formats: ["json"]) is fetched and parsed, and the pipeline continues exactly as with local conversion (including chunks.json, DocLang export, and provenance).

 The docling_config pipeline selection still applies and maps to the server-side pipeline: